msse-2022-bootcamp/lessons/group/group6.md

 $$\frac{\pi}{4} $$ as the number of points is increased.
 About how many points does it take to start converging to the proper result (4 decimal places)?

-## Discussion question

-We have now seen the Monte-Carlo method and the Riemann Sum method for approximating integrals.
-You will notice that the number of integration points for the Riemann Sum method is much less than the Monte-Carlo method.
-Why would you ever use the Monte-Carlo method?